swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 well-considered architecture for Reagent applications.

-If the other ClojureScript React bindings aren't your speed, Reagent and re-frame are well worthy of a close assessment.
+If the other ClojureScript React bindings aren't your speed, Reagent and re-frame invite close assessment.
 The community is prolific, active, and helpful.

 ## Figwheel